Announcement of vacancies in the AStA

 Core tasks:

-- Close cooperation and coordination with the departments of University Democracy and Student Councils
+- Close collaboration and coordination with the Departments of University Democracy and Student Subject Councils

 Core tasks: